-Compliance with ARARs addresses whether a remedial alternative meets all applicable, appropriate, or relevant selected federal and state environmental statutes and regulations.
+Compliance with ARARs addresses whether a remedial alternative meets all applicable or relevant and appropriate selected federal and/or state environmental statutes and regulations.
 To be acceptable, an alternative shall comply with ARARs or be covered by a waiver.
 Based on the results of the RI, risks from concentrations of MC to human health or ecological receptors at the Former Camp Fannin MRSs are negligible.
 As such, ARARs for MC are not applicable.
 Substantive portions of the Resource Conservation and Recovery Act (RCRA) Disposal Requirements (40 CFR 264, Subpart X) may apply if, as part of a surface or subsurface clearance, munitions are consolidated for treatment, storage, or disposal.
-This ARAR would not be apply for either the No Action Alternative or the stand-alone LUC Alternative as no munitions would be encountered during the remedial action.
+This ARAR would not be applicable for either the No Action Alternative or the stand-alone LUC Alternative as no munitions would be removed during the remedial action.